tmichniewski/MiniSpark/README.md

 In fact, our function might be perceived to be both - an alias to Scala `Function1` and a type of parameter for Spark `Dataset.transform` method.

-## Dataset composition with the Function
+## Dataset composition with Transform

 This library provides also a set of additional operators on Spark `Dataset`.
 They mainly provide operator-like names for other Spark `Dataset` methods and let to use infix notation.
 One important extension to this set of operators is